Andrew Yang’s Non-Profit Is Giving Freedom Dividends To Two South Carolina Residents For One Year

 The news of Humanity Forward’s South Carolina experiment comes just one day after billionaire and Twitter CEO Jack Dorsey gave Humanity Forward $5,000,000, which will be distributed as $250 cash payments to 200,000 people whose employment has been affected by the coronavirus pandemic.
 Dorsey made the announcement Thursday on Yang’s podcast, Yang Speaks, and also criticized Washington for their decision to focus so much pandemic relief spending on banks and larger companies.

 Humanity Forward’s recent string of experiments comes in the wake of a coronavirus relief package that provided Americans a $1,200 stimulus check from the federal government.
-Although Yang has pushed for such cheques to become a part of American society, it’s unclear even if the proposed second round of cheques will pass Congress.
+Although Yang has pushed for such checks to become a part of American society, it’s unclear if the proposed second round of checks will pass Congress.

 “Not only is he meeting the needs of the American people, but he’s thinking long term,” Rim concluded his piece, pointing to Yang’s push for a Marshall Plan scale initiative that helps Americans get back into the workforce to rebuild the American economy amid the pandemic.